omkarcloud/macos-code-signing-example/README.md

 # Mac Signing and Notarization Demo
-*Watch the video below to learn more about Mac signing and notarization in detail!*

 [![Macos Code Signing Example Video](https://raw.githubusercontent.com/omkarcloud/macos-code-signing-example/master/images/macos-code-signing-example-video.png)](https://www.youtube.com/watch?v=hYBLfjT57hU)

+*Watch the above video to learn more about Mac signing and notarization in detail!*

 ### ❓ How to sign and notarize an Electron App for macOS?